brisket/brisket/README.md

 Apache License (Version 2).
 See license text in [LICENSE](LICENSE).

 ## Copyrights and Names
-Brisket is copyrighted by [Bloomberg Finance LP](http://bloomberg.com).
-Brisket is a service mark of [Bloomberg LP](http://bloomberg.com).
+Brisket originated at [Bloomberg Finance LP](http://bloomberg.com).
+The name 'Brisket' is a service mark of [Bloomberg LP](http://bloomberg.com).